Richmond, Rhode Island: Government

 The town government is directed by a five-member town council that is headed by a council president at the Richmond Town Hall.
 For the purpose of school administration, Richmond is a member town of the Chariho Regional School District with the neighboring towns of Charlestown and Hopkinton.
 Richmond is represented in the Rhode Island State Senate by Elaine Morgan and in the Rhode Island House of Representatives by Megan Cotter.

 In May 2007, Richmond voters approved a referendum to create a Home Rule Charter Commission.
 The Charter Commission subsequently created a Richmond Home Rule Charter, and the Town Council unanimously approved its placement on the November 2008 ballot.
 Richmond voters approved the Charter by a 70%–30% margin.
 The Rhode Island General Assembly gave their approval on May 20, 2009, and the Charter took effect on May 28, 2009, when Governor Donald Carcieri allowed it to become law without his signature.

 The Charter retains many features of the prior government: the five-member town council headed by a council president; an elected town clerk; and a Finance Board and an annual Financial Town Meeting.
 The major changes included four-year terms for the town councilors instead of two years, effective in November 2010, and the creation of a Town Administrator who reports directly to the town council.

 Politics

 Richmond leans Republican at the local level.
 It voted for Republicans Allan Fung for governor in 2018 and Ashley Kalus in 2022.
 It is represented by Republican Elaine J. Morgan in the Rhode Island Senate and Democrat Megan Cotter in the Rhode Island House of Representatives.
-Its town council is controlled by Republicans.
+Its town council has been historically controlled by Republicans until the 2024 election in which all four Democrats on the ballot won election.
 However, Richmond leans more Democratic in federal elections.
 It voted for Democratic Senators Sheldon Whitehouse and Jack Reed in 2018 and 2020, respectively.
 Richmond has voted for Democratic presidential nominees since 1988, with the exception of 2016, when Donald Trump won the town by 8%.
 Joe Biden flipped the town back for the Democratic Party in 2020 by three votes.
 In 2024, the town voted for Donald Trump once again.